-5.3 Project Schedule
+4.5 Project Schedule

-As the lead agency, TxDOT has developed a detailed project schedule for completion of the Spur 399 Extension EIS Appendix D. During schedule development, the following factors were taken into consideration:
+As the lead agency, TxDOT has developed a detailed project schedule for completion of the US 380 EIS Appendix D. The dates shown on the schedule are subject to change.
+During schedule development, the following factors were taken into consideration: